OmriNaor/Linux-Shell/README.md

   - Suspend a process
   - Redirect output into a pipe or file

-Lastly, the algorithm counts and displays the new number of legal commands and arguments that have been used.
+Lastly, the algorithm counts and displays the new number of successfully executed commands and arguments that have been used.

 - The main function uses a while loop and constantly asks the user for their input.
 To exit the program, the user needs to press enter three times in a row (empty input).